 According to your lease agreement you are responsible for changing the A/C filter every month.
 Not changing the filter is a lease violation and could cost you several hundred dollars or more.
 Please make sure to change you’re A/C filter on a regular basis.
 Not maintaining the yard properly.

-Yard maintenance is the responsibility of the tenant.
+Yard maintenance is the responsibility of the resident.
 This includes mowing, edging, trimming, watering, raking the leaves and maintain any landscaping on the property.
-Not maintaining the yard could be a costly mistake for tenants.
+Not maintaining the yard could be a costly mistake for residents.